squidscode/apli/README.md

 The Abstract Programming Language Interpreter (APLI) is a framework for making evaluators or Abstract Syntax Trees (ASTs).
 The user is responsible for working with the AST, walking through the nodes via `eval-hooks`, in order to interpret/compile/transipile the parsed output.

 ## Why use APLI?
 Although other lexing and parsing tools exist, many tools have users write code in a domain-specific language (ie. lex files or yacc files).
-DSLs can make the library (1) harder to understand and (2) detract from the author's intent.
+DSLs can make the library: (1) harder to understand and (2) detract from the author's intent. \
+\
 APLI handles the lexing and parsing steps in a way that is simple and declarative.
 Everything is written natively in C. No confusing syntax -- all APLI api calls start with `apli`, and the user can choose to explicitly call the api with arguments or let APLI infer the names of the arguments.

 A clear separation between the lexing & parsing steps (APLI) and the user's evaluator deliniates responsibility.
 As the author of APLI I am responsible for making performance improvements and making sure that APLI is bug free, but, after the AST is constructed, any performance improvements are the user's responsibility.